-Day Treatment vs. IOP – What’s the difference?
+Day Treatment vs. IOP – What’s the Difference?

 Like many other eating disorder facilities, The Emily Program offers multiple levels of care for adolescents and adults.
 What makes The Emily Program different is that our services are based in outpatient treatment.
 As The Emily Program founder Dirk Miller says, “We didn’t start as an inpatient program and develop outpatient services to support that model.
 The reason is pretty simple: most change occurs as an outpatient.
 We live our lives as ‘outpatients.’
 Ultimately we must apply what’s learned to a life of recovery that we live outside the treatment program.”

 These programs are quite different from each other.
-When someone is looking into treatment, often one of the first thoughts they have is “How do I find an eating disorder program that will not interfere with my day to day life?”
+When someone is looking into treatment, often one of the first thoughts they have is “How do I find an eating disorder program that will not interfere with my day-to-day life?”
 “Will it allow me to continue with school, work, family, and other activities while still trying to get better?”
 As a result of these questions, IOP seems like an attractive option.

-Day Program (IDP/DPT/PHP), a higher level of care, provides accountability and support that is not available at the IOP level of care.
+Day Program (IDP/PHP), a higher level of care, provides accountability and support that is not available at the IOP level of care.
 This includes supervised meals, regular psychiatric visits (if needed), daily access to dietitians, and daily contact with therapists.
 Medical monitoring is also different in a Day Program as vital signs, including orthostatic vital signs, are checked on a regular basis.
-At The Emily Program we tend to view IOP as a step down from a Day Program, rather than as a starting point for treatment.
-Certainly there are situations where an IOP may be an effective entry point, such as when clients are coming from an outside program, are currently at a lower level of care but require a step up to IOP, or if someone has previously been in DTP/IDP/PHP and is looking for additional support to maintain their progress.
+At The Emily Program, we tend to view IOP as a step down from a Day Program, rather than as a starting point for treatment.
+Certainly, there are situations where an IOP may be an effective entry point, such as when clients are coming from an outside program, are currently at a lower level of care but require a step up to IOP, or if someone has previously been in DTP/IDP/PHP and is looking for additional support to maintain their progress.
 However for the majority of clients, in particular those coming out of a hospital or residential setting, or those with medical instability and active symptom use, a DPT/IDP/PHP is a minimum level of care to truly see progress.

 ABOUT THE AUTHOR